 Kids and Smoking

 Most of today's adult tobacco users started before they were 18 years old.
-Youth tobacco use in any form, whether smoked, smokeless or electronic, is not safe.
+Youth nicotine or tobacco use in any form, whether smoked, smokeless or "vaped" (e-cigarettes, "vaping" or Juuls), is not safe.
 Today, electronic cigarettes are the most commonly used tobacco product in youth.

 We have taken steps to reduce youth tobacco use, but it is still a big problem.
 All tobacco products, including most e-cigarettes, contain nicotine.
 Nicotine is highly addictive and can harm brain development in youth.
-People who start using tobacco at an early age are more likely to develop an addiction than those who start at a later age.
+People who start using tobacco at an early age are more likely to develop an addiction than those who start at a later age, and kids who use vapor products are more likely to go on to smoke cigarettes.

 Why Do Kids Start Using Tobacco?